 2. Variety is Essential

-3. Get Involved in Play
+3. Get involved in the games

 4. Observe the Child's Preferences